ripple-space/Concept-Bottleneck-LLMs/README.md

 This is the extended and reproduced implementation of the paper: [Concept Bottleneck Large Language Models](https://arxiv.org/abs/2412.07992).
 We faithfully reproduce the CB-LLM classification pipeline and introduce two additional contributions:
-- **NEC (Number of Effective Concepts) Analysis**: Study the effect of sparsity on performance.
+- **NEC (Number of Effective Concepts) Analysis**: A new interpretability and sparsity evaluation inspired by the VLG-CBM paper, allowing us to study model efficiency under controlled neuron usage.
-- **BCE-trained Concept Bottleneck Layer**: Explore alternative concept training objectives.
+- **BCE-trained Concept Bottleneck Layer**: Support for training the concept bottleneck layer with binary cross-entropy (BCE) loss as an alternative to mean squared error.

 This repo is adapted to run under limited GPU resources and includes updates to improve efficiency and compatibility.